 This five-star property is situated on Collins Street, which is right in the middle of downtown Melbourne.
 It’s a stone’s throw away from a wide range of restaurants and shops, which means that you’ll have easy access to anything you might need on your first night here!

 Start your second day early.
-Head to the Cunningham Pier, an iconic and picturesque boardwalk that dates back to the 1850’s.
+Head to the Cunningham Pier, which is an iconic and picturesque boardwalk that dates back to the 1850’s.
 Nowadays, it’s not used commercially, but it plays host to a waterside eatery where you’ll be able to grab a simple breakfast.

-A light breakfast is essential if you’re heading to The Q Train, which is an award-winning restaurant, housed in a train that travels along the historic Bellarine Railway, between Drysdale and Queenscliff.
+A light breakfast is essential if you’re heading to The Q Train, which is an award-winning restaurant, housed in a train that travels along the historic Bellarine Railway between Drysdale and Queenscliff.